you would hear and see, well, nothing!

 A Little about FSDreamTeam

-FSDreamTeam are a group of very experienced independent developers for the flight simulator addon-market.
-VIRTUALI is a Italian company which was founded in 1993 when flight simulator was still in it’s early development.
+FSDreamTeam is a group of very experienced independent developers for the flight simulator addon-market.
+VIRTUALI is an Italian company which was founded in 1993 when flight simulator was in early development.

 What I Like about GSX

-Sometimes, I just feel like kicking the tyres and going flying, no set procedure, just fly and have fun.
+Sometimes, I just feel like kicking the tires and going flying, no set procedure, just fly and have fun.

 It’s easy to use and understand.